Download a printable copy of our AUGUST Gardening “To-Do” Checklist.

 Perennials and Annuals

 - Miri reminds us of plants that can be planted now for blooms in August and later: “Don’t forget that you can have flowers from now until fall, too, not just great leaf color.
 Bluebeard shrubs bloom as early as this month, and many perennials do, too – Aster, Boneset, Goldenrod and Ironweed are late-season butterfly magnets.
 Japanese Anemone also blooms late, and their Asian brethren, Camellias, start showing off as early as October.
-Start planning now so you can grab what you want when fall restocking season hits.”

 - Hostas: bloomed-out flower stems should be cut off close to the base of the plant.
 Hosta plantaginea and some white-flowered hosta cultivars such as ‘Royal Standard’ are going to flower in August.
 They have fragrant flowers and are showier than the ones that have already bloomed, so even people who don’t care for hosta flowers may want to let these bloom.